fedfomin/crypto-trading/README.md

 ## About The Project

 A console application built with .NET C#, register an account, place your coin, your bids, buy a crypto and create your own crypto wallet.
+This application was also inspired by Linux shell to make the environment more interesting.

 ### Built With
 * [.NET C#](https://docs.microsoft.com/en-us/dotnet/)